 You might not be asking visitors to pull out their wallets quite yet, but you are asking them to make a “transaction.”
 But instead of trading money for products, they're swapping their valuable contact details (and permission to follow up later) for the information you're offering.

 That initial “transaction” is a vital part of the sales process for many businesses.
 For consultants, coaches, course creators, and other high-value products and services, generating and nurturing leads is a crucial part of the sales process.

 Now that you know why lead generation landing pages are so important, let's dive into some practical tips for boosting your conversion rates.

 No matter what kind of online business you run, the core elements of every landing page are the same.
-Here's what content strategist and landing page wizard Aaron Orendorff has to say:
+Here’s what landing page wizard and VP of Marketing at Common Thread Collective Aaron Orendorff has to say:

-At their core, landing pages that convert speak directly to real people with real problems in search of real solutions.
+The industry doesn’t really matter.
+What matters is that your landing page is written directly to real people with real problems in search of real solutions.